-* Industrial complex planned in far north around phosphate mine
+* Industrial complex planned in far north around phosphate

 * Total investment to cost $9 billion